Sorry, you need to enable JavaScript to visit this website.

 Promoting and supporting sport and physical activity among young people

-The main funding of local sports associations is conferred in the Act on Non-Formal General Education (Folkeoplysningsloven, LBK nr 1115 af 31/08/2018), which ensures municipal support to voluntary activities in democratic associations in the form of the allocation of a grant for active members under the age of 25 years and providing available local authority halls and facilities, which includes NGOs within sport and leisure activities.
-The act supports activities for people of all ages, but it has a special focus on people under 25 years.
+The main funding of local sports associations is conferred in the Act on Non-Formal General Education (Folkeoplysningsloven, LBK nr 1115 af 31/08/2018), which ensures municipal support to voluntary activities in democratic associations in the form of the allocation of a grant for active members under the age of 25 and providing available local authority halls and facilities, which includes NGOs within sport and leisure activities.
+The act supports activities for people of all ages, but it has a special focus on people under 25 years of age.

 Move for Life (Bevæg dig for livet)

-The two largest sports organisations in Denmark, the Sports Confederation of Denmark and DGI, have launched a vision to make Denmark the world’s most active sports nation, with 75% of Danes taking part in sport and 50% doing sport in a sports club by 2025.
+The two largest sports organisations in Denmark, the Sports Confederation of Denmark and DGI, have launched a vision to make Denmark the world’s most active sports nation, with 75% of Danes taking part in sports and 50% doing sport in a sports club by 2025.
 An active life with movement and involvement in the local community will contribute to Danes’ well-being and health.

 Promoting and supporting sport and physical activity among young people in Denmark